 - Take the time to figure out exactly where you need to go for the interview, and plan on arriving a few minutes early.

 - Wear business casual clothing, and remember that it’s better to be overdressed than underdressed.

 - After the interview, send a follow-up note thanking the interviewers for their time and for considering you for the role.

-Find Your Next Lab Tech Job with CareerStaff Unlimited!
+Find Your Next Medical Technician Job with CareerStaff Unlimited!

-If you’re in the market for a new lab tech job, CareerStaff has you covered!
-You can see all of our available lab tech jobs here, or fill out a quick application now, and a recruiter will reach out to you with opportunities.
+If you’re in the market for a new healthcare job, CareerStaff has you covered!
+You can see all of our available jobs here, or fill out a quick application now, and a recruiter will reach out to you with opportunities.